Delaware First-Time Home Buyer: 2023 Programs and Grants

 Delaware home buyer overview

-For a first-time home buyer saving for a down payment, a 5% to 6% increase in home prices presents a real challenge.
+For a first-time home buyer saving for a down payment, increasing home prices present a real challenge.
 Even the best savers can feel like they’re running uphill.
-So be sure to check out the First State’s down payment assistance programs.
+So check out the First State’s down payment assistance programs.
 These can help eligible buyers reach their down payment goals much faster than would otherwise be possible.

 Delaware home buyer stats